tarwn/lessthandot-hugo/blogs/content/posts/2010-12-08-dealing-with-the-row-value-s-updated-or.md

 I think that both the person who creates a table like this and the tool itself is at fault.
 The tool is at fault because it should either give you an option of which row to delete somehow or if it knows that it is not unique it should not let you press the delete button.

-The person who creates such a table is also at fault because this table doesn&#8217;t conform to any database design guidelines like normal form.
+The person who creates such a table is also at fault because this table doesn't conform to any database design guidelines like normal form.
 I know this is a simple example in this post, but believe me I have run into these kind of tables in production databases more than a dozen times.

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][4] forum or our [Microsoft SQL Server Admin][5] forum**<ins></ins>